 Rowing at the #1 team in the USA

 Growing up as a first generation American in a small midwest town, I felt out of place.
-Everyone's families knew each other, and they followed Football, Basketball, and Hockey.
-I was hardworking, trustworthy, and honest, but those traits didn't matter much.
 My first language was Romanian, and I didn't know how to play Football.

 What I did have was family.
-My grandparents and my mom raised me, and when she was working, it was Buna and Bunu who kept me grounded.
-From early on, I understood that community was everything, that the people around you were what made life worth living.
+My grandparents and my mom raised me.
+From early on, I understood that community is everything, and that the quality of my relationships would determine the quality of my life.

 When I discovered rowing in high school, it was the first time I felt like I belonged somewhere outside of home.
-The discipline, the team culture, the pursuit of something that demanded everything from you with other fully commited people.
+The discipline, the team culture, the competition.
 I became consumed by it.

-I figured out what the top team in the country was, called the freshman coach and asked what I needed to do to get there, spent 3 years completing my own workout plans, and then got recruited.
+I figured out who the top team in the country was, called the freshman coach and asked what I needed to do to get there.
+I spent the next 3 years seeking out mentorship, completing training plans, and eventually got recruited.

 Slowest guy on the team